gnzzz/Ethnocart.tm2/README.md

 The extra layer will act as a point where you can add OSM style data points.
 This is however far from complete and if you want a specific feature then report it as an issue above.

 If you just want a marker with icon or text then you can add that and set the `marker-symbol` property to a text value.
 You will have to add a SVG file in `img/icons/` with the same name.
 OSM style icons can be found [here](http://www.sjjb.co.uk/mapicons/contactsheet).
 The name will be printed if it has a `name` property.

+#### Possible problems

+##### Labels showing up clipped on high zoom levels

+If you have a marker with a text that gets clipped at high zoom levels, then you will either need to move the point of increase the buffer size for the layer.
+If you want to increase the buffer size, then this is done by going back to your data source, clicking on the layer and change buffer size there.